angular/angular/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `angular:master`.
+2. In GitHub, send a pull request to `angular:master`.

-   If we suggest changes then:
+   If we ask for changes via code reviews then:

    * Make the required updates.
    * Re-run the Angular test suites to ensure tests are still passing.